5 Factors that Influence Body Weight and Determine the Success of Weight Loss

 The poor thing goes into survival mode when it is loaded with medicines, sugar, processed foods, alcohol, stress hormones, and other toxins.

 Everyone wants their liver working in optimal condition.
-That way it will have no trouble assimilating minerals, nutrients, filtering excessive stress hormones and toxins from the environment.
+That way it will have no trouble assimilating minerals, and nutrients, filtering excessive stress hormones and toxins from the environment.

 Additionally, it helps process your micronutrients.
 Those include carbs, fats, and proteins.
 It further proves its usefulness by assisting indigestion and even blood control.